A Way Abroad Logo

 Taking class outdoors at the jungle school

-I was able to acquire many adult clientele through networking at different language exchange events and meetups and by partnering with other English teachers.
+I was able to find plenty of adult students through networking at different language exchange events and meetups and by partnering with other English teachers.

 This can be a very profitable market to tap into because English education in most public schools isn’t the best.